TLBurnett3/CGH/README.md

 * Src/CGH - Contains the main and executor for this project

 ## Build using CMake
 Building this project is a two-step process.
-First, [3rdPartyLib](https://github.com/TLBurnett3/3rdPartyLibs) are required to be built and installed on the development/build platform.
+First, [3rdPartyLib](https://github.com/TLBurnett3/3rdPartyLibs) is required to be built and installed on the development/build platform.
 Second, using CMake a platform specific make solution must be built and executed to create a build solution.
 Currently, only Windows has been tested.

 ## Running CGH
 The CGH executable requires a JSon file for defining the execution parameters.
 An example is included within the Cfg directory.